 Keep a note of the plugins you would like, for example: contact forms, E-commerce, membership area and an opt in box working in conjunction with your email provider.
 Once your site is up and running you can come back and implement these as and when you need them.

 Be niche specific

 There are many benefits to picking a theme that is specific to your niche rather than a generic one.
 With a niche theme, all those excess plugins, complicated coding and features you don’t need are gone.
 This leaves you to work with a focused theme with all the features you need to help you run your business.

 When I create a bespoke theme for my customer, I work hard to understand their needs and requirements so I’m able tailor all the design and functionalities specifically to their niche:

-- Tribe for coaches
+- Hearten for coaches